SolarArbiter/solarforecastarbiter-dashboard/README.md

 A simple tornado web app to demo dashboard design.
 There are lots of dead links and unresponsive buttons, that lead to pages/functionality that have yet to be decided on.

 ### Usage/ Installation
-Install requirements with `pip install -r requirements.txt`
+Install dashboard with `pip install -e .`

 Run the script with `python serve.py`